A quick digital collage of a new sketch and an old drawing of the forest. "The Bear King" colored pencil, watercolor, pencil, and digital collage.

 Female eastern carpenter bee, posterior, watercolor.

 Female northern flicker?
 Watercolor.

 My Dancing Bear was used with permission by the Academy for Teachers' "Show Teachers the Love" 2018 gala.
 How cool!

-Finally, I am able to reveal the cover of my first illustrated book, The Lions at Night, coming this summer from The Roadrunner Press!
+Finally, I am able to reveal the cover of my first illustrated book, The Lions at Night, coming this winter from The Roadrunner Press!